 Performance Unit Award Agreement.
-Each Performance Unit grant shall be evidenced by an agreement that shall specify such terms and conditions as the Compensation Committee shall determine.
+Each Performance Unit grant shall be evidenced by an agreement that shall specify such terms and conditions as our Board of Directors or the Compensation Committee shall determine.
 However, no participant shall be granted a Performance Unit award covering more than one million dollars in any of the Company's fiscal years, except that a newly hired participant may receive a Performance Unit award covering up to two million dollars.